frakorn/js-accordion/README.md

 # js-accordion #
-Pure JS accordion with CSS animation
+Pure JS responsive accordion with CSS animation

 The accordion is based on the 'options' object located in the js/panel.js file.
 It is composed by a 'container' property defining the id class of the root html element.